timmcginley/Agile/README.md

 # Agile Prototyping

-**The future is [unknowable].
-So how can we design buildings for the future?
-Agile Prototyping is a [methodology] for designing building systems in the future.**
+**How can we design buildings for the future, when the future is [unknowable]?

+>Agile Prototyping is a [methodology] for designing building systems in the future.
+Designing in the future requires 'future tools
->Design in the future requires the synthesis of [meta disciplinary systems] from diverse disciplinary needs with [uncertainty].
-This requires an agile, fast and robust approach to; model, adapt and redesign building systems and products.
+>' for an agile, fast and robust approach to; model, adapt and redesign building systems and products.

-This course provides the ‘future tools’ to enable participants to design ‘in the [future]’.
-The focus of the course is to support participants to model, design and analyse building systems, fast, in the near, mid and far [future] scenario that they define.
-In the course, students extend their perspective of the present towards Elise Boulding’s idea of a 200 year present.
-Working in groups, they:
+In the course over 5 assignements we:

 1. Forecast a near, mid and far future
 2. Identify the requirements of this future on our building systems.